 Most often, you use blackout shades for rooms like your:

 Some types of blackout shades cut out almost all light, giving you the darkest possible room.
 They reduce the light that seeps through that little "halo" we talked about earlier.
 These include:

 If the room you want dark gets direct sunlight whenever you want to use it, blackout shades make good sense.

 Beyond the nearly pitch-black environment they create, fully blocking out the sun's rays gives blackout shades a few distinct advantages over their room-darkening counterparts:

 Because there is some confusion around this term, let's shed some light on the matter.
 Room darkening generally refers to any window treatment that dramatically reduces the incoming light to your room.
 However, they won't make your room nearly pitch black like blackout shades do.
 They just make it noticeably darker than before.

-Common types of room darkening shades include roller shades, sheer shades, pleated shades, and maybe even drapes.
+Common types of room darkening shades include roller shades, sheer shades, pleated shades.
 You can purchase all of these window treatments with opaque materials that block much of the light that normally enters.

-You can also use room darkening shades for your bedroom or home theatre.
-But didn’t we mention blackout shades are commonly used for these rooms?
+You can also use room darkening shades for your bedroom or home theater.
+But didn't we also mention blackout shades are commonly used for these rooms?

 In reality, you can use either.
 What really matters is how dark you'd like it to be in each of these spaces.
 Room darkening shades and blinds work best when direct sunlight does not shine into your room.
 Or, if you are a heavy sleeper and do not need blackout shades, they make a good fit for your bedroom.